 What Audio Pro does really well is building speakers that cater to every type of music and the Audio Pro Addon C10 MKII is no different, as our full Audio Pro Addon C10 Mk II review explains.
 It's energetic, loud and three-dimensional, showing off every detail of the track.
 It won't shake the walls like the Naim Mu-So 2 but it will easily send vibrations through your furniture.

 These look like two Bender from Futurama heads and sound like God yodelling in your ear.
-The only wireless choice for any real audiophiles out there, Bowers & Wilkins' Formation Duo is uncompromisingly specced, and not exactly affordable.
+Bowers & Wilkins' Formation Duo is uncompromisingly specced, and not exactly affordable.

-Obviously taking the view that if you're splashing £3,500 on a stereo pair of wireless speakers, B&W would also like to sell you a pair of stands for £700 and a standalone wireless box for £600 if you want to use any external sources.
+Obviously taking the view that if you're splashing thousands on a stereo pair of wireless speakers, B&W would also like to sell you a pair of stands for several hundred and a standalone wireless box for also a large sum if you want to use any external sources.
 Oh, and if you want to really get the best out of Formation Duo you'll also need the Mac and Windows app Roon, which costs a further $500 (about £450; you get a free 1-month trial with a code from B&W).
 Otherwise, it's AirPlay 2, Spotify or Bluetooth for you, my wealthy friend.

 All your qualms about costs do rather melt away – assuming you can afford it – when you put on some music and listen to the Duo.
-That's because – with all due respect to KEF's LS50 Wireless, which is the only other product even remotely in this area – Bowers & Wilkins' pair of speakers sounds far better than anything else on the wireless market.
+That's because Bowers & Wilkins' pair of speakers sounds far better than anything else quite like them on the wireless market.
 That's especially true once they're ensconced on their stands and receiving music via Roon's fully buffed, hi-res-capable streaming.
 Well, in for a penny, in for just shy of 5 grand, eh?
+Here's our full Bowers & Wilkins Formation Duo review.

 The Beosound Level is one of the few great wireless home speakers that's also portable, so you can make it truly wireless if you want.
 As you'd expect from Bang & Olufsen, the audio quality is excellent overall, and provides plenty of bounce and energy for pop while still feeling accurate and refined for less highly produced fare.